deBeee/JobOffers/README.md

 ### Web application aimed at assisting Junior Java Developers in finding the optimal job offers!

-JobOffers is a web application built on Spring Boot, designed to aggregate job offers for Junior Java Developers from various sources.
-Currently it retrieves offers from external server at scheduled intervals.
+JobOffers is a web application built on Spring Boot, designed to aggregate job offers for Junior Java Developers.
+It retrieves offers from external server at scheduled intervals.
 Leveraging Spring Boot Security, the application ensures authentication process for users to access its functionalities.
-Users are required to register on the platform, whereupon receiving a unique token granting access to view existing offers and add new ones.
-For a user-friendly interface, a simple frontend using Angular is implemented.
-The application is deployed on AWS and can be accessed at:
+Users are required to register on the platform.
+Then, after successful login, they receive JWT token.
+This token should be included in the header of each request to authenticate the user enabling them to view existing offers and add new ones.
+For a user-friendly interface I have implemented intuitive frontend in Angular.
+Everything is deployed on AWS and can be accessed at:

 http://ec2-3-75-193-77.eu-central-1.compute.amazonaws.com